Kirsty Wales Mobile Massage Therapies

 I have never stopped learning and developing myself, my qualifications, and my skills, and was fortunate to do my oncology training at the renowned North London School of Massage with Susan Findlay, an expert in the field of oncology massage.

-I am proud to be one of about 300 registered Sharon Wheeler ScarWork therapists in the country (as of May 2019).
-I was trained by Emma Holly of Restore Therapy who has a wealth of experience in this field.
-And, I am currently working towards securing an additional specialist qualification for treating Lymphoedema.
-This will again further the use of my massage skills to ease so many symptoms and discomfort, including those caused by cancer, surgery and its associated treatments.
+I am proud to be one of about 350 registered Sharon Wheeler ScarWork therapists in the country (as of June 2021).
+I was trained by Emma Holly of Restore Therapy who has a wealth of experience in this field and has now opened a practice in London’s famous Harley Street (December 2020).
+To further enhance your recovery, I am qualified to offer Manual Lymphatic Drainage for post-operative and lymphoedema clients.
+These tailored massage skills, enhanced by the use of specialist skincare ranges by MooGoo® and Jennifer Young, can help to ease so many of the symptoms, side effects and general discomfort, caused by cancer, surgery and its associated treatments and medications.

-I am a member of the Complementary Health Professionals, the Federation of Holistic Therapists and also very proud to be a volunteer at The Olive Tree cancer support centre in Crawley where I attend on a weekly basis.
+I am a member of the Complementary Health Professionals, the Scottish Massage Therapists Organisation and also very proud to be a volunteer at The Olive Tree cancer support centre in Crawley where I attend on a weekly basis.
 There I can see first hand where and how this independent cancer support centre offers valuable help to its members.
-I feel privileged to be part of this incredible team and I look forward to continuing this support when they extend their service into Horsham during 2019.
+I feel privileged to be part of this incredible team.

 I have worked with many people from all walks of life and so if you have any queries or questions, whether for you, or a friend, or relative, please contact me and I will do my best to answer and help where I can.
 I have a passion for helping people feel better, and leaving a client with less pain, or improved function, along with a greater sense of wellbeing is an amazing reward.